See Web Form Setup.

-When patients open Web Forms in a browser, it will look similar to the original sheet.
+When patients open Web Forms in a browser, they look similar to the original sheet.
 The view is responsive and will automatically detect the user's device (desktop computer or mobile device) and adapt accordingly.

 There are slight differences between desktop and mobile views.